Courthouse steps with scales of justice

 Step 2: Prepare and File Your Initial Forms

-To start a divorce in California, you must file a set of forms with the court clerk at the High Desert District courthouse.
+To start a divorce in California, you must file a set of forms with the court clerk at the Barstow Family Court.
 The essential forms are:

 • Form FL-100 (Petition — Marriage/Domestic Partnership) — This starts your case.
 You list basic information about your marriage, your spouse, and the issues you will need to resolve (children, support, property).